Running Wild (1987 TV series)

-Running Wild is an 1980s British sitcom starring Ray Brooks, Janet Key, Michelle Collins, Peter Amory with Berwick Kaler for series 1 and Brigit Forsyth for series 2, which ran between 6 March 1987 and 4 June 1989.
+Running Wild is an 1980s British sitcom written and created by Philip Trewinnard and starring Ray Brooks, Janet Key, Michelle Collins, Peter Amory with Berwick Kaler for series 1 and Brigit Forsyth for series 2, which ran between 6 March 1987 and 4 June 1989.
 It was made for the ITV network by LWT and recorded at the London Studios.

 Plot

 Max Wild (Ray Brooks) yearns to re-live his 1950s youth, when, as a rocking and rolling Teddy Boy, he jived in his crepe-soled shoes to the jukebox sounds, and dropped out of art school to pursue the lifestyle of a bohemian.
 Now, alas, he is married and the nearest he gets to the fifties is his age - he's 45 and rising.
 However, with his student daughter Stephanie (Michelle Collins) now an adult herself and no longer in need of a morally upright father, and bored with his job as an environmental health officer for the local council, Max sets out to recapture his golden days, donning his drainpipe trousers once more and leaving his family for garrets new and even loftier plans to write a rock opera, Firestar.
 But although he can wear bootlace ties he cannot break the ties that bind, often returning to his estranged wife Babs (Janet Key).

 By the second series, set a year after the first, Max has tired of reliving his past and wants to return home to wife and daughter.
 But, with new men-friends and a blossoming career in PR, Babs has other plans.
 However, the sudden presence of her sister Jenny, who has moved in because her marriage has broken down, upsets the apple cart, as does Stephanie's announcement that she's pregnant with her boyfriend Rob's baby, news that infuriates her mother and so sends the daughter scurrying to her father.